L'Age d'Or

-L'Age d'Or (L'Âge d'or, [lɑʒ dɔʁ]), commonly translated as The Golden Age or Age of Gold, is a 1930 French surrealist satirical comedy film directed by Luis Buñuel about the insanities of modern life, the hypocrisy of the sexual mores of bourgeois society, and the value system of the Catholic Church.
-Much of the story is told with title cards like a predominantly silent film.
+L'Age d'Or (L'Âge d'or, [lɑʒ dɔʁ]), commonly translated as The Golden Age or Age of Gold, is a 1930 French surrealist satirical comedy film directed by Luis Buñuel; the film is about the insanities of modern life, the hypocrisy of the sexual mores of bourgeois society, and the value system of the Catholic Church.
 The screenplay is by Buñuel and Salvador Dalí.
-L'Age d'Or was one of the first sound films made in France, along with Miss Europe and Under the Roofs of Paris.
+Although L'Age d'Or was one of the first sound films made in France, along with Miss Europe and Under the Roofs of Paris, much of the story is told with title cards like a predominantly silent film.

 Synopsis

 The first scene of the film is a documentary about scorpions.
 After that, the film is a series of vignettes, wherein a couple's attempts at consummating their romantic relationship are continually thwarted by the bourgeois values and sexual mores of family, church, and society.

 The couple are first seen creating a disturbance by making love in the mud during a religious ceremony.
 The man is apprehended and led away by two men who struggle to control their captive's sudden impulses.
 He momentarily breaks free long enough to kick a small dog.
 Later he struggles free to aggressively crush a beetle with his shoe.
 As he is escorted through city streets, he sees an advertisement that inspires him to fantasize a woman's hand rubbing herself, and becomes transfixed by another advertisement showing a woman's legs in silk stockings.
 He eventually escapes his handlers, inexplicably assaults a blind man standing at a curb, and gets into a taxi.

 Meanwhile, the woman is at home, where she tells her mother she hurt her finger, which is wrapped in a bandage that disappears and reappears from scene to scene.
 The woman and her parents attend a party where the guests seem oblivious to alarming or incongruous events in their midst: a maid screams and falls to the floor after emerging from a doorway where flames are visible; a horse-drawn cart filled with rowdy men drinking from large bottles passes through the elegant company in the ballroom; the father converses with guests while ignoring several flies on his face; a small boy is shot and killed for a minor prank.